Defender of the Fatherland Day: In Belarus

 In Belarus, the holiday (known as Дзень абаронцы Айчыны in the Belarusian language) celebrates the date of 23 February 1918, the date of the formation of the armed forces of modern day Belarus.
 It was made an official holiday by President Alexander Lukashenko on 25 March 2004.
-Traditionally, on 23 February, the President of Belarus lays a wreath at the monument on Victory Square in Minsk.
+Traditionally, on 23 February, the president of Belarus lays a wreath at the monument on Victory Square in Minsk.
 Being that they both celebrate the holiday, soldiers of the Armed Forces of Belarus and Russian Armed Forces soldiers also hold joint festive events on 23 February.

-In Israel

-In Israel, a version of the holiday exists as Yom HaZikaron, a national remembrance day observed in Israel held in 4 Iyar in the Hebrew calendar for all Israeli military personnel in the Israel Defense Forces who lost their lives in the struggle that led to the establishment of the State of Israel and for those who have been killed subsequently while on active duty in Israel's armed forces.
-This holiday is observed by a number of Jews who have emigrated from Russia and various post-Soviet states.

 In Kazakhstan

 In Kazakhstan, Defender of the Fatherland Day is celebrated on 7 May.
 The Kazakh Armed Forces was established on this date 1992 and was only made national holiday in October 2012.
-The holiday often coincides with the Victory Day celebrations on May 9.
+The holiday often coincides with the Victory Day celebrations on 9 May.

 In Kyrgyzstan

 In Kyrgyzstan, Defender of the Fatherland Day is a non-working holiday.
 In Bishkek, there is a military parade of the Bishkek Garrison.
-The holiday was first introduced in the country by the Government of Kyrgyzstan on January 20, 2003.
-Personnel of the Kyrgyz Army have their own professional holiday on May 29, which is the Day of the Armed Forces of Kyrgyzstan.
+The holiday was first introduced in the country by the Government of Kyrgyzstan on 20 January 2003.
+Personnel of the Kyrgyz Army have their own professional holiday on 29 May, which is the Day of the Armed Forces of Kyrgyzstan.